gaultier/blog/making_my_debug_build_run_100_times_faster.md

 ## Non-SIMD implementation

 To isolate the issue, I have created a simple benchmark program.
 It reads the `.torrent` file, and the download file, in my case the `.iso` NetBSD image.
 Every piece gets hashed and this gets compared with the expected value (a SHA1 hash, or digest, is 20 bytes long).
-To simplify, I skip the decoding of the `.torrent` file, and hard-code the piece length, as well as where exactly in the file are the expected hashes.
-The only difficulty is that the last piece might be shorter than the others.
+To simplify this example, I skip the decoding of the `.torrent` file, and hard-code the piece length, as well as where exactly in the file are the expected hashes.
+The only difficulty is that the last piece might be shorter than the others so we need to compute its exact length to avoid going out of bounds:

 ```c
 #include <fcntl.h>